Globant (NYSE:GLOB) Updates FY 2021 Earnings Guidance

-Globant (NYSE:GLOB) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of 3.370- for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.280.
-The company issued revenue guidance of $1.14 B-, compared to the consensus revenue estimate of $1.07 billion.Globant also updated its FY21 guidance to at least $3.37 EPS.
+Globant (NYSE:GLOB) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided EPS guidance of 3.370- for the period, compared to the Thomson Reuters consensus EPS estimate of $3.280.
+The company issued revenue guidance of $1.14 B-, compared to the consensus revenue estimate of $1.07 billion.Globant also updated its Q2 2021 guidance to 0.840- EPS.

-Several analysts have issued reports on the company.
-Wedbush boosted their price target on Globant from $215.00 to $240.00 and gave the company an outperform rating in a report on Thursday, February 25th.
-JPMorgan Chase & Co. boosted their price target on Globant from $203.00 to $236.00 and gave the company an overweight rating in a report on Friday, February 19th.
-Piper Sandler cut their price target on Globant from $234.00 to $221.00 and set a neutral rating for the company in a report on Friday.
-Grupo Santander began coverage on Globant in a research report on Wednesday, March 10th.
-They issued a buy rating and a $230.00 price objective on the stock.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded Globant from a neutral rating to a buy rating and boosted their price objective for the company from $240.00 to $243.00 in a research report on Friday.
-Four investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-The company presently has an average rating of Buy and an average target price of $227.50.

 Globant SA operates as a technology services company worldwide.
 The company offers transformational programs, ROI and cost efficiency, new revenue streams, E-mission, sustainability today, up with climate, organizational design, leadership mindset and organizational upskilling, cultural strategy, talent journeys, change management, delivery management, agile consultancy, management consulting, user experience, visual and service design, industrial design, strategic architecture consulting, platforms evolution, and augmented composable services.